cg-tuwien/Auto-Vk-Toolkit/docs/meshlets.md

 };
 ```

-There are two GPU suitable types already defined that work with this utility functions.
-One is `gvk::meshlet_gpu_data` and the other `gvk::meshlet_redirected_gpu_data`.
-The difference between those is that `gvk::meshlet_gpu_data` has the vertex indices of the meshlet directly stored in the meshlet and `gvk::meshlet_redirected_gpu_data` uses a separate vertex index array that is indexed by the meshlet.
-Therefore the redirected version reduces the memory footprint of a meshlet while introducing an additional indirection into the separate index buffer.
+The main conceptual difference between the two types `gvk::meshlet_gpu_data` and `gvk::meshlet_redirected_gpu_data` is that `gvk::meshlet_gpu_data` has the vertex indices of the meshlet directly stored in the meshlet, whereas `gvk::meshlet_redirected_gpu_data` uses a separate vertex index array that is indexed by the meshlet.
+Therefore, the latter type is called "redirected" and it can help to reduce the memory footprint of a meshlet.
+On the other hand, it requires an additional indirection into the separate index buffer.

-If a custom GPU suitable format is needed, our implementation can be used as a starting point.
-Otherwise gears-vr can also be used to convert it into it's GPU format first that can then be converted into a different format if so desired.
+If a custom GPU-suitable format is needed, our implementation can be used as a reference for converting [`meshlet`](../framework/include/meshlet_helpers.hpp#L7) into that custom GPU-suitable format.
+Transformation into a different GPU-suitable format must be implemented manually.